Forge-Srl/bionic-js/DOCUMENTATION.md

 JS code running in Bionic.js by default cannot access any API other than the standard language functionalities included in the ES6 standard.
 However the developer can easily declare any set of APIs and then implements them in native code, without writing a single line of bridging code.

 The main principle of Bionic.js is to keep the set of APIs accessible from JS as small and as independent as possible from the underlying platform.
-As a rule of thumb, if a particular function needs to be aware of the underlying platform, it should be implemented in native code and only the independent part should exposed as an API for JS code.
+As a rule of thumb, if a particular function needs to be aware of the underlying platform, it should be implemented in native code and only the independent part should be exposed as an API for JS code.
 In this way it is possible to maintain an excellent separation between the reusable JS logic and the native one.

 Suppose the JS business logic has to make HTTPS GET requests, the developer can simply declare the JS class `HttpGetRequest`, mark it with the annotation `@bionic native` and then implement it in native code using her favorite native library available for each platform.